 - Be kind to animals: UNESCO posters in the ticket center urge visitors to walk if they can, showing a picture of an extremely fat guy on a tiny donkey.
 Unfortunately, you will see this throughout your day in the park.
 While most of the horses, camels and donkeys seem well cared-for, don’t be part of the problem.

-- It’s hot and dusty.
-Wear a hat and sunscreen.
+- Wear a hat and sunscreen, and stay hydrated: It’s hot and dusty.
 Stay hydrated but be aware that restrooms are few and far between.
+Bring a canteen, or help out the local merchants by buying their bottled water.

-- The hike to the Monastery and the footpath to the Royal Tombs are worth the effort on a one-day visit.
+- Be prepared for some serious exercise: The hike to the Monastery and the footpath to the Royal Tombs are worth the effort on a one-day visit.
 There are many other hiking options if you have more time.

 - Security: The bad guys know that most tourists will spend the entire day in the park, which leaves your hotel room vulnerable to theft.
 We put our valuables in the safe, but our son forgot a money pouch in a pocket of his briefcase.
 The cash was taken and it was obvious someone had rifled through our other belongings as well.

 At the end of the day, you’ll stumble back to the Cave Bar for a much deserved cold drink and a new appreciation of the wonders of the lost Nabatean civilization.
-Despite the few minor annoyances, it’s an experience not to be missed, as you’ll see in my Top Travel Tips on this video, courtesy of The Voyage Report.
+Despite the few minor annoyances, Petra is an experience not to be missed.

-I can now say I’ve been to Mars, because I have taken a bone-rattling truck ride across the sands of the landscape that was the location for many scenes in the Matt Damon movie “The Martian.”
+I can now say I’ve been to Mars, because I have taken a bone-rattling truck ride across the Wadi Rum desert.
+It was the location for many scenes in the Matt Damon movie “The Martian.”
 The ghost of Lawrence of Arabia looms large here, in the shadow of a mountain called “The Seven Pillars of Wisdom.”

 You might wish to clamber up a sand dune for the best view, or simply admire the vistas from the comfort of a Bedouin tent.
 After visiting the desert we pushed on to the shores of the Red Sea in Aqaba.
 The falafel was great, but otherwise, not much to see in this bustling town before the long ride back to Amman.
 We passed camels and donkeys along the modern highway, stopping at a gas station prayer room so our driver could say his afternoon prayers.